zycalice/notes/docs/machine_learning.md

 * MLE
 * Loss function: cross entropy loss (this loss does not have closed-form solution, so we need to do gradient descent)
    * can also add regularization
+* In general, we can have multiple predictor variables in a logistic regression model.
+The cofficient are the log odds of p/(1-p)

 I have written a logistic regression algrithm below:
 ```